How to file your income taxes

 • Super savings fund investment (การลงทุนกองทุนซุปเปอร์ออมทรัพย์): Deductible up to 30% of income (maximum ฿200,000).

 • Charitable contributions (เงินบริจาค): Deductible up to 10% of net income.
-‘Double’ deductions are available for some donations, like donations to state hospitals.
+‘Double’ deductions are available for some donations, such as those to state hospitals.
 Donations to political parties are deductible up to a maximum of ฿10,000.

 Limits to the above deductions